daschaffert/LinVst/README.md

 Needs the affectx.h file from the Vst2 SDK to be placed in the projects folder.

-The Vst2 SDK is available from Steinberg and is included in the Vst3 SDK.
+The Vst2 SDK is available from Steinberg and is included in the Vst3 SDK https://www.steinberg.net/en/company/developers.html

 LinVst-Mac can be compiled for 64 bits.